mrled/jupyter-mortgage/readme.markdown

     - widgetsnbextension
 - A Google Maps API key ([create one here](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend&keyType=CLIENT_SIDE&reusekey=true) for obtaining one)

+### Manual installation steps

-You should install Python3 using whatever is normal for your operating system, or directly from <https://python.org>.
-Once it's installed, you can install the remaining dependencies in a Python virtual environment:
+- [Python3](https://www.python.org/downloads/): install this via whatever is normal for your operating system, or directly from the official Python site.
+- [Pandoc](http://pandoc.org/installing.html): install this via the official installation instructions
+- [TeX Live](https://www.tug.org/texlive/acquire-netinstall.html): install this via the official installation instructions

+Now ensure that your `PATH` environment variable can find `python3` (possibly as `python`), and `pandoc`.

+### Automatically installing remaining packages

+Once those packages are installed, you can use Python and Jupyter to install the remaining dependencies in a Python virtual environment

     python3 -m ensurepip
     python3 -m pip install virtualenv